goi42/SU-lhcb-MC-gen/README.md

 argument to either `run_stages.py` or `submit_to_condor.py` (which passes it to `run_scripts.py`).

+> ___DO NOT CHANGE YOUR CONFIGURATION FILE WHILE YOUR JOBS ARE RUNNING OR
+> SUBMITTING.___ This will result in your jobs' behavior changing
+> mid-submission!

 You are encouraged to write add your own command-line arguments to your configuration file using the `argparse` module in python.